On this page you will find information about:

 - includes any vehicles owned by the parliamentarian of a family member

-- does not include a private plated vehicle.
+- does not include a private plated vehicle provided by the Commonwealth.

-The current private vehicle allowance rate is 68 cents/km, up to 5,000km per financial year.
+The private vehicle allowance is not subject to withholding tax up to 5,000km per financial year.
 After 5,000km, IPEA withholds tax in accordance with ATO requirements.

 - Office Holders Travelling Allowance Rates - effective 25 August 2019